Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Introduction

-It's found that the vacuum mass spectra of relevant hadrons and NM properties can be well reproduced except the lightest scalar meson $\sigma$ whose structure is still under debate.
-However, when one wants to have a reasonable M-R relation within the constraints of MSP J0740+6620~\cite{NANOGrav:2019jur} and GW170817~\cite{LIGOScientific:2018cki}, either the incompressibility at $n_0$, \(K(n_0)\), or \(\sigma_{\pi N}\) should deviate from their empirical values and are found to be \(K(n_0)\sim 500 \rm \ MeV\) or \(\sigma_{\pi N}\sim -600 \rm \ MeV\).
-Their empirical values are \(K(n_0) \approx (200-260) \ \rm MeV\)~\cite{Sedrakian:2022ata} and \(\sigma_{\pi N}\sim (32-89) \ \rm MeV\) at tree level estimation without isospin breaking~\cite{Bernard:1995dp,Meissner:2005ba}.
-This observation reveals the possible behavior of microscopic symmetry at various density regions.
+It is found that the vacuum mass spectra of relevant hadrons and NM properties can be well reproduced except for the lightest scalar meson $\sigma$ whose structure is still under debate.
+However, when one wants to have a reasonable M-R relation within the constraints of MSP J0740+6620~\cite{NANOGrav:2019jur} and GW170817~\cite{LIGOScientific:2018cki}, either the incompressibility at $n_0$, \(K(n_0)\), or \(\sigma_{\pi N}\) should deviate from their empirical values and are found to be \(K(n_0)\sim 500\) or \(\sigma_{\pi N}\sim -600 \rm \ MeV\) in contrast to their empirical values \(K(n_0) \approx (200\text{--}260)\)~\cite{Sedrakian:2022ata} and \(\sigma_{\pi N}\sim (32\text{--}89) \ \rm MeV\) at tree level estimation without isospin breaking~\cite{Bernard:1995dp,Meissner:2005ba}.
+The necessary value \(K(n_0)\sim 500\rm \ MeV\) was already found in the previous bELSM studies~\cite{Ma:2023eoz,Ma:2025llw}, and the present three-flavor analysis including the explicit symmetry breaking confirms this tension.
+It should be emphasized that these observations are drawn at the leading order (LO) calculation with the RMF approach, and the tension may be partially due to the present approach, e.g., the truncation of the model and the RMF approximation.
+This observation may also suggest the possible density dependence of the low energy constants, and calls for a more systematic investigation beyond the LO.

 Furthermore, the impact of hyperons on the M-R relation is found to be sensitive to the density where the hyperons emerge.
 This density is determined by the competition between the couplings of vector mesons to the nucleon and hyperon, \(g_{\omega NN}\) and \(g_{\omega \Lambda\Lambda}\).
-In order to give a reasonable hyperon potential, \(U_{\Lambda}\sim -28 \rm \ MeV\), \(g_{\omega NN}\simeq g_{\omega \Lambda\Lambda}\) since we limit the Lagrangian to the leading order mass correction in bELSM-\(\xi\).
-As a result, the hyperons emerge later than Walecka-type models~\cite{Glendenning:1991es}, which will make the maximum mass of NSs doesn't decrease too much compared to two-flavor case.
+At LO in bELSM-\(\xi\) \(g_{\sigma NN}= g_{\sigma \Lambda\Lambda}\), to yield the empirical estimation of the hyperon potential \(U_{\Lambda}\sim -28\ \mathrm{MeV}\)~\cite{Millener:1988hp,Glendenning:1991es}, we therefore obtained \(g_{\omega NN}\simeq g_{\omega \Lambda\Lambda}\), consistent with flavor symmetry.
+As a result, the hyperon emerges at a higher density than that in Walecka-type models, which makes the maximum mass of NSs to not decrease so much compared to the two-flavor case.